August 25, 2025

 • Day 2, they switch over to QuestDIY to deploy a simple 10-question survey to a cohort of 1,500 Americans in this age group.
 The team tests three platform lines—“Radically Clear,” “Everyday Glow-Up,” and “Ingredients You Can Pronounce”—with quick cuts by age and routine (multi-step vs. minimalist).
 By early afternoon they’ve got a clean directional: “Radically Clear” wins with Gen-Z minimalists, while “Glow-Up” splits the audience.
 Open-ends answers help explain why.

-• The creative lead grabs Propellers for a fast-cycle brainstorm.
-In one workspace they tighten the brief, sketch audience nuance, and spin up social-native comps that use the “Radically Clear” tagline without feeling preachy.
+• The creative lead grabs Agent Cloud for a fast-cycle brainstorm.
+In one workspace they use GPT-5.1 and Gemini to tighten the brief, sketch audience nuance, and spin up social-native comps that use the “Radically Clear” tagline without feeling preachy.

 By Day 4, everyone’s tightening.
 QuestBrand’s segment view becomes a tidy heatmap for the deck (“here's where we’re soft, where we’ll move first”).
 The QuestDIY insights translate into three no-nonsense charts and a handful of verbatim quotes that make the brief feel lived-in.
 Propellers visual drafts populate a quick storyboard.
 PRophet Earn’s target list becomes the first-30-days comms plan, color-coded by outlet tier.

-Friday morning, the pitch lands as a coherent loop: a live read of the market (QuestBrand), proof that the message resonates (QuestDIY), a look and feel you can picture (Propellers), and a go-to-market path that starts on Monday (PRophet Earn).
+Friday morning, the pitch lands as a coherent loop: a live read of the market (QuestBrand), proof that the message resonates (QuestDIY), a look and feel you can picture (Agent Cloud), and a go-to-market path that starts on Monday.

 With any luck, Voltage & Vine is begging for a contract within 48 hours.